Piano Recital: Winners of the Rahn Competition 2016

 Schumann’s “Davidsbündlertänze” (Dances of the League of David), op.6, are much more than a sequence of 18 short pieces for piano.
 According to Wikipedia, it is one of Schumann’s most important compositions.
 Actually, it is considered an iconic piano composition of the entire romantic era.
 Despite the early opus number, it was actually written after the Carnaval, op.9, and after the Symphonic Studies, op.13.

 The key to this composition is in the underlying poetic program.
-That describes the interaction between two contrasting character types: Eusebius, introverted, lyrical, poetic—and Florestan, impetuous, impulsive, extroverted.
+That describes the interaction between two contrasting character types: Eusebius is introverted, lyrical, poetic.
+Florestan, on the other hand, is impetuous, impulsive, extroverted.
 These two personalities are essentially Schumann’s own, complementary character traits.
 At the same time, the work as a whole is intimate, internalized.
 It gives insight into Robert Schumann’s inner self.
 And it is of course inspired by Schumann’s love for Clara Wieck (1819 – 1896), later to become his wife.

 The first version of op.6 is from 1837 (published 1838).
 Each of the pieces not only bears a German tempo & character annotation, but also relates to to Eusebius (E.), to Florestan (F.), or to both (F.u.E.).

 1850, Schumann revised his op.6 and published a second edition.
 In that version, he removed the references to Florestan and Eusebius.
 And he simplified the tempo annotations.
 He also removed the lengthy, poetic annotations in the pieces 9 and 18.
 Benedek Horváth played the first, original version.

 The Structure of op.6

 Here is a list of the pieces and their annotations in the first version:

 (Con intimo sentimento)